 On September 4, 2009, the plaintiffs filed a pro se 42 U.S.C. § 1983 complaint on behalf of themselves and all others similarly situated, alleging that the new mail policy at Manatee County Jail and the Defendants' practice of opening privileged mail and censoring the newspaper given to inmates violated the plaintiffs' constitutional rights.

-The court appointed pro bono counsel to the Plaintiffs on October 26, 2009.
-Plaintiffs' counsel filed an amended complaint on February 18, 2010, claiming that the new mail policy violated the First and Fourteenth Amendment rights of the inmates and the inmates family members and friends.
+The court appointed counsel to the Plaintiffs on October 26, 2009.
+Plaintiffs' counsel--the Florida Justice Institute and private counsel--filed an amended complaint on February 18, 2010, claiming that the new mail policy violated the First and Fourteenth Amendment rights of the inmates and the inmates family members and friends.
 The plaintiffs' group included two inmates and two family members of inmates.
 The plaintiffs sought injunctive relief.

 On April 15, 2010, the defendants filed a motion to dismiss the plaintiffs' complaint.
 Later, on May 12, 2010, the defendants filed a motion to disqualify Judge Kovachevich for bias or prejudice.
 The defendants alleged that one of Judge Kovachevich's staff attorneys undertook a factual investigation regarding the plaintiffs' claim.
 Allegedly, the staff attorney contacted the jail and requested legal precedent regarding the defendants' mail policy.
 Additionally, the defendants claimed that the staff attorney made a sua sponte request for counsel to represent the plaintiffs.